“The Goreletter is the most inventive, most entertaining, and SICKEST author newsletter out there! Mike Arnzen is not well.” -Jeff Strand

 This weblog is the enhanced version of that newsletter, full of live links, pictures and even exclusive blog-only content.
 Despite these elements, I consider it the “draft in progress” of the e-mail version as well as a place for subscriber feedback and comments, and a way to share emergent things on the road or on my mind that I want to share live.

-The Goreletter often reprints “the best” of the blog, so if you don’t come to this website often, subscribe to the newsletter and you won’t miss the good stuff.
+The Goreletter often reprints “the best” of the blog (in addition to original material you won’t get elsewhere), so if you don’t come to this website often, subscribe to the newsletter and you won’t miss the good stuff.
 Departments featured in both include…

 Arnzen News | Blather (Column) | Data+Errata | Dictionscary (Word Play) | Gorelets: Unpleasant Poems | Instigation (Writing Prompts) | Not Dead Yet: Print Reviews | Online Gizmos | Odd Triple Feature (Film Lists) | Pithy Morbid Quotations | Snippets of the Strange | Weird Websites